jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 sudo /opt/jupyterhub/bin/python3 -m pip install ipywidgets
 ```

-Jupyterhub also currently defaults to requiring `configurable-http-proxy`, which needs `nodejs` and `npm`.
+JupyterHub also currently defaults to requiring `configurable-http-proxy`, which needs `nodejs` and `npm`.
 The versions
-of these available in Ubuntu therefore need to be installed first (they are a bit old but this is ok here):
+of these available in Ubuntu therefore need to be installed first (they are a bit old but this is ok for our needs):

 ```sh
 sudo apt install nodejs npm